andreyjkee/egghead-dl-py/README.md

 # Egghead downloader
 An egghead downloader script written in Python.
+Written in education purposes

+# Used technologies:
+  - Python
+  - Selenium
+  - Chrome Webdriver